-August 28, 2014 Update: a lot has changed for the PS4 since its release back in November.
-We've recently updated this review to include additional information on upcoming releases.
+October 29, 2014 Update: a lot has changed for the PlayStation 4 since its November 2013 release date.
+We've recently updated this review to include additional information about the first firmware update in over a year codenamed Masamune, which launched on October 26, Share Play and PlayStation TV.
 Original review by Alex Roth.

 Since it was first announced at E3 2013, the PS4 has been in hot contention with Microsoft's Xbox One.
 When its rival stumbled with a now-reversed "always online" policy that had gamers fretting, Sony jumped at the chance to win hearts and minds and rack up pre-orders.

 Manufacturer messaging aside, both systems have the same goal: to become your sole source for movies, music, TV and gaming.
 After a hefty day one patch, the PlayStation 4 will be begging for you to pack it to the gills with streaming media apps and any of its twenty-two launch titles, which range from a handful of mega-budget AAA titles to download-only indie darlings.

 The PlayStation 4 is almost a year old, but is still short on AAA titles.
 Like the Xbox One, it came out of the gate with some solid multiplatform releases, mostly uprezzed last-gen titles like Assassin's Creed IV: Black Flag, NBA 2K14 and Battlefield 4.
 As far as exclusives go, though, it really only has Killzone: Shadow Fall, Infamous: Second Son and the HD re-release of The Last of Us to brag about.

 In an ideal world, every gamer would get to have both.
 The two consoles would share shelf space in living rooms worldwide, cats and dogs would frolic together, Apple and Android fans would laugh off their differences and everyone would have grown up with a pony.